wwtmodels/Activated-Sludge-Models/README.md

 <strong>1.
 ASM1, 2d and 3 implemented in BSM1 </strong>

 This implementation of ASM1, 2d and 3 account implemented in the BSM1 layout accounts for 1) reactive settling and 2) electron dependency.
 The Main developers are: [Xavier Flores-Alsina](https://github.com/xfalsina), Krist V. Gernaey, and [Ulf Jeppsson](https://github.com/ulfjeppsson).
-The model is described in the following paper authored by the model developers: [Benchmarking biological nutrient removal in wastewater treatment plants: influence of mathematical model assumptions](https://doi.org/10.2166/wst.2012.039
+The model is described in the following paper: [Benchmarking biological nutrient removal in wastewater treatment plants: influence of mathematical model assumptions](https://doi.org/10.2166/wst.2012.039).
+This version of the model is adapated to be run in Matlab 2019b.

-).
+<strong>2.
+ASM1, 2d and 3 implemented in BSM1 (with pH calculations) </strong>

+The previous implementation is upgraded with a aqueous phae chemistry models accounting for 1) ion pairing and 2) activity correction.
+The latter allow to predict weak-acid base conditions and therefor pH.
+The main developers are :[Xavier Flores-Alsina](https://github.com/xfalsina), Christian Kazadi Mbamba, Kimberly Solon, Darko Vrecko, Stephan Tait, Damien J Batstone,[Ulf Jeppsson](https://github.com/ulfjeppsson), Krist V Gernaey.
+The model is described in the following paper: [A plant-wide aqueous phase chemistry module describing pH variations and ion speciation/pairing in wastewater treatment process models](https://doi.org/10.1016/j.watres.2015.07.014).
 This version of the model is adapated to be run in Matlab 2019b.